apache/airflow/UPDATING.md

 See https://airflow.apache.org/docs/apache-airflow/stable/howto/custom-operator.html for more info.

 ### Adding Operators and Sensors via plugins is no longer supported

-### If a sensor times out, it will not retry

-Previously, a sensor is retried when it times out until the number of ``retries`` are exhausted.
-So the effective timeout of a sensor is ``timeout * (retries + 1)``.
-This behaviour is now changed.
-A sensor will immediately fail without retrying if ``timeout`` is reached.
-If it's desirable to let the sensor continue running for longer time, set a larger ``timeout`` instead.

 ### The default value for `[core] enable_xcom_pickling` has been changed to `False`